Library Policy Manual

 1.2.
 The Library is not responsible for unattended children.

 1.3.
-The Library is mandated by statute to report suspected neglect or abuse “Any person who knows or has reasonable cause to believe a child is dependent, neglected, or abused shall immediately cause an oral or written report to be made…”
+It is the Library’s policy to report suspected neglect or abuse.
+Library employees who know or have reasonable cause to believe a child is dependent, neglected, or abused shall immediately, at minimum, create a written report to be filed.

 1.4.
 Library privileges may be curtailed when a child is repeatedly left in the Library’s care after closing.